robbieferrero/code-snipper-vscode/README.md

 # Code Snipper for VSCode

-This is an extension for [Code Snipper](https://github.com/abhisheksoni27/code-snipper) that creates images from code snippets from vscode.
+This is a Visual Studio Code extension for [Code Snipper](https://github.com/abhisheksoni27/code-snipper) for creating images from code snippets.

 ## Features

-* Create an image from a file
+* Create a `png` image from an open file
 * ***Coming soon:*** Create an image from selected text

 ```js